How to calculate and improve monthly recurring revenue (MRR)

 Offer different plans

 Having different plans offers variety.
-Customers will enjoy freedom to choose what works best for them, depending on what features you include in each distinct plan.
+Customers will enjoy the freedom to choose what works best for them, depending on what features you include in each distinct plan.

 However, ensure you include your business’s most valuable features in the highest-priced plan.